Professor Rob Wilson

 Teaching and Learning

 The themes of my teaching and learning are drawn from my research interests in the use of data and information in the public, private, third sector and higher education.
 I am a Fellow of the Higher Education Academy (FHEA) and take an action learning approach to teaching by seeking to engage students through their own knowledge and experiences.
-Over the last decade I have taught Research Methods and Information Systems to both UG and PG students.
-I have also taught Partnership and Collaborative working on the MBA.
-My current teaching includes Governing and Managing Public Services (UG elective) and the supervision of UG and PG students across a range of management programmes.
+Over the last decade I have taught Research Methods, Public Services Management and Information Systems to both UG and PG students.
+I have also taught Partnership and Collaborative working on the MBA and am involved in the supervision of UG and PG students across a range of management and marketing programmes.

 I have also designed and led PG programmes and executive education sessions on Leading Change in Healthcare Environments (for a MSc in Healthcare Management), Digital governance (on a Masters in Health Informatics), and Partnership Working (part of a suite of CIPD accredited courses).
 Other sessions include a range of training, conferences and workshops for public, private and third sector organisations on aspects of partnership working/inter-organisational relationships and information sharing/information governance.
 I currently serve as an External Examiner for the Open University.